ADHD Coaching Room

 How ADHD Coaching Works

-Explore the different ways I support women with ADHD — from 1:1 coaching to calming audio tools and workplace strategy sessions.
+Explore the different ways you can get support, from personalised 1:1 coaching to calming audios and workplace strategy sessions.

 Woman with ADHD reading a notebook outdoors by the water – calm and focused ADHD coaching support